HYTLee/ChartTestView/README.md

 }
 ```
 Number of x and y in arrays should be equal in each DataSet for one graph.
-# Add library to prject:
+# Add library to project: